-Nickel & Nickel is located in Oakville, along Highway 29, on 42 acres that were originally settled as a farmstead in the 1880s.
-The Napa Valley winery’s collection of classic barns along with the site’s original Queen Anne-style home brings the historic farmstead back to life, while housing a cutting-edge winery capable of hand crafting up to 25 single-vineyard wines.
+Nickel & Nickel is located in Oakville, Napa Valley, along Highway 29, on 42 acres that were originally settled as a farmstead in the 1880s.
+Our collection of classic barns along with the site’s original Queen Ann-style home brings the historic farmstead back to life.
+Housed within the genteel farmstead structures is an ultra-modern winery uniquely suited to producing single-vineyard wines.
+Read along to learn more about our place in the Napa Valley, or make a tour and tasting appointment and experience it first hand!